pedrolpena/amverseasbinfileutilsc-/README.md

 sudo make install
 ```
 The development headers will be installed in "/usr/local/include/xbtbinfileutils" and the library
-will be install in "/usr/local/lib/xbtbinfileutils/"
+will be installed in "/usr/local/lib/xbtbinfileutils/"

 To uninstall issue the following command
 ```bash